Chart Color Schemes

 Mawson has a typical household mix, with a fairly typical median household size

-Family households comprise 66.9% of all households, including 27.4% couples with children, 28.9% couples without children, and 9.1% single parent families.
-Non-family households make up 33.1%, consisting of 29.2% lone person households and 3.6% group households.
+Family households account for 66.9% of all households, consisting of 27.4% couples with children, 28.9% couples without children, and 9.1% single parent families.
+Non-family households make up the remaining 33.1%, with lone person households at 29.2% and group households comprising 3.6% of the total.
 The median household size is 2.4 people, which aligns with the Australian Capital Territory average.

 Frequently Asked Questions - Households